AGRI 005 19 credits

 Organic Agricultural Production

-In this course, students will learn to grow and harvest vegetables, fruits and herbs organically.
-They also will learn to prepare and sell their produce to local organic markets.
+In this course, learn to grow and harvest vegetables, fruits and herbs organically.
+Learn to prepare and sell produce to local organic markets.
 Prerequisites: AGRI 261 and AGRI 263 recommended.

 AGRI 269 5 credits